SanjampreetSingh/Django-Chat-Room-and-NLTK/README.md

 ## Running locally

-- To run this app locally, you'll need Python, Postgres, NLTK and Redis.
+- To run this app locally, you'll need Python, Postgres and Redis.